mhvk/screens/docs/tutorials/infer_phys_pars.rst

 *****************************

-This tutorial describes how to infer physical parameters from the free parameters of a phenomenological model for scintillation velocities.
-The tutorial builds upon a :doc:`preceding tutorial <fit_velocities>` in which such a phenomenological model is fit to a time series of scintillation velocities.
+This tutorial describes how to infer physical parameters from the free parameters of a phenomenological model for the scintillation velocities of a pulsar on a circular orbit whose radiation is scattered by a single one-dimensional screen.
+The tutorial builds upon a :doc:`preceding tutorial
+<fit_velocities>` in which such a phenomenological model is fit to a time
+series of scintillation velocities.

 Further explanations and derivations of the equations seen here can be found in `Marten's scintillometry page